skrhlm/NEXT-JS-ENV-VARS/README.md

-# This example illustrates issues with passing env-variables to NextJS
+# NextJS handling of env variables

+### DISCLAIMER:
+### THIS IS A FRUSTRATION REPOSITORY.
+If you know a way to get this to work properly, or have a workaround.
+Please make a PR and prove me wrong.

+## Background

-Ideally there should be a way to pass env-variables post-build.
+Ideally there should be a way to pass env-variables to a container in runtime, allowing you to build images free of secrets and then setting these in the live/dev/whatever environment.

+NextJS bundles env-vars, which leaves the builds with practically zero portability, making it very hard not to store secrets and variables within the repositories.

+Below is my conclusion about all the 4 (!!) ways of passing env-variables, but what in NextJS case becomes practically build-args.

+## Reproducing the issues:

 1. Run dev locally.
 All env variables are set where they are supposed to, picked up from `.env.local`
 ```